These case studies of new and renovated buildings in Minnesota demonstrate real-world applications of sustainable building principles and strategies.

 Examples of buildings in Minnesota designed and constructed using green building guidelines, standards, rating systems and/or certification programs.

-US Green Building Council - Minnesota projects
+- US Green Building Council - Minnesota projects

-LEED works for all buildings anywhere, regardless of where they are in their life cycle.
+- LEED works for all buildings anywhere, regardless of where they are in their life cycle.
 Projects pursuing LEED certification earn points across several categories, including energy use and air quality.
 Based on the number of points achieved, a project then earns one of four LEED rating levels: Certified, Silver, Gold or Platinum.

-Passive House Alliance
+- Passive House Alliance

-Passive House projects built in Minnesota and the surrounding region.
+- Passive House projects built in Minnesota and the surrounding region.

-Minneapolis sustainable facilities
+- Dakota County sustainable facilities